jiajunhe98/jiajunhe98.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Assistant and incoming PhD at [University of Cambridge](https://mlg.eng.cam.ac.uk/)
+subtitle: Research Assistant and incoming PhD at University of Cambridge.

 profile:
   align: left